Tuition and Fees

 For the first two years, tuition and fees are paid to Sciences Po.
 For the last two years of the program, tuition and fees are paid to UC Berkeley.
 Tuition and fees for both institutions are subject to change.

 Tuition is determined by tax residence within or outside of the European Economic Area and based on a sliding scare from 0 to 10,370 Euros.
-Refer to the Sciences Po website for 2017-18 fees.
+Refer to the Sciences Po website for 2018-19 fees.
 Fees are listed per academic year.

 Cost of living estimates vary by campus.
 Visit the Sciences Po Create a Budget page for additional details.

 Determine your residency status, and then review undergraduate tuition and fees for the current academic year on the Office of the Registrar’s website.
 Note that fees are listed per semester on the Registrar’s site (there are two semesters per year).